Heinrich Brandler: Role in the failed 1923 revolution

 Brandler returned to Germany with plans for revolution in the offing.
 In Saxony the Social Democrats governed thanks to supporting votes by Communist delegates in the Landtag.
 It was understood that the Communists could claim a share of the ministerial portfolios if they so desired.
 Following Brandler's return, the Communist Party decided to exercise this option, doing the same in Thuringia, where a similar situation existed.
 It was hoped that the Communists' place in the government would prove useful in course the forthcoming armed uprising.
 Negotiations began for entry of the Communists into the government.
 Brandler remained reluctant to set the final date for the revolution, however, arguing that the time was still not ripe and that the masses remained to be mobilized.

-On 1 October 1923, a telegram signed by Comintern President Grigory Zinoviev on behalf of the Executive Committee of the Comintern was dispatched to the national committee of the German Communist Party declaring that by its estimate "the decisive moment will come in four, five, six weeks."
+On 1 October 1923, a telegram signed by Comintern President Grigory Zinoviev on behalf of the ECCI was dispatched to the national committee of the German Communist Party declaring that by its estimate "the decisive moment will come in four, five, six weeks."
 The Communists were directed to "carry out at once the arming of 50,000 to 60,000 men."
 This proved to be a fanciful estimate, however, as the party possessed no more than 11,000 rifles and the bulk of its armed forces were far away from Saxony, where the proposed uprising was to be centered.

 Exacerbating their weak numbers in terms of men and material, the Communists faced a substantial contingent of Reichswehr, with superior training and armaments, as well as illegal right wing militias.
 The number of purported sympathizers among the regular officers corps was greatly exaggerated, as was the degree of support for the Communist project among the working class itself.

 In 1923, Brandler was responsible for calling off a planned revolutionary uprising following the defection of left-wing Social Democrats from the revolutionary group.
 An ill-fated uprising continued in Hamburg, conducted when workers were not properly informed of the cancellation of the revolt.
 Brandler and his close associate August Thalheimer were largely blamed for this debacle by the Comintern and his career as leader of the German Communist movement was effectively ended.
 He was recalled to the Soviet Union by the Comintern in January 1924, and he remained that country for the best part of the next four years.

 The disgraced Brandler was sent on a party task to Kazakhstan in Soviet Central Asia, where he remained until being partially restored to the Comintern's good graces sometime in 1926.
 This respite proved to be short-lived.
-Brandler and his associates were harsh critics of new German Communist Party leader Ernst Thaelmann, an individual stoutly supported by the ever more powerful Russian Communist Party leadership.
+Brandler and his associates were harsh critics of new German Communist Party leader Ernst Thälmann, an individual stoutly supported by the ever more powerful Russian Communist Party leadership.
 Brandler again became the object of harsh criticism for factional activity at the 7th Enlarged Plenum of ECCI in the winter of 1926, ending with a specific prohibition of his continuing further work in the German Communist Party.